jamigibbs/phantom/README.md

 **Navigation**

-To activate a navigation bar in the header, set the global `nav` variable to true:
+To activate a navigation bar in the header, set the global `nav` variable to true in:

-`/_data/nav.yml`
+`/_data/global.yml`

-Then add your navigation items in the `/_data/nav.yml` file:
+Then add your navigation items in the `/_data/nav.yml` file.
+For example:

 ```
 main: